 In the spring of 2013, we (now with two little dual citizens) moved back to Oregon, hoping that we would be able to give our kids a Veritas education.
 Veritas is one of the main reasons we chose to live in Newberg.
 Beginning in the fall of 2013, I worked at C.S.
-Lewis Academy, teaching Bible, history, algebra, and C.S.
-Lewis in the high school.
+Lewis Academy, teaching Bible, history, and algebra.
 It was God’s providence and a great gift to be there.
-In the fall of 2016, it was my great pleasure to join the faculty at Veritas, something we had hoped and prayed about for three years, where I am currently teaching theology, math, and PE.
+In the fall of 2016, it was my great pleasure to join the faculty at Veritas, something we had hoped and prayed about for three years, where I am currently teaching theology and math.

 B.A., Piano Performance and English Literature; Westmont College

 M.A., Classical Christian Studies; New St. Andrews College

 Seventh Grade Homeroom and Humanities, Ninth Grade History of Natural Science,